waoadb/opensource/apps/docs/docs/key-concepts/stock-availability.md

 ## Overview

-Different Breed® handles stock availability in real-time, with a 1-minute cache to optimize experiences during peak times.
+Different Breed ® handles stock availability in real-time, with a 1-minute cache to optimize experiences during peak times.
 To achieve this, we have split the [Performance Stock](https://waoadb-opensource.stoplight.io/docs/open-source/x8ntsp0jhehgf-cache-performance) and Stock Availability (Coming Soon!) into separate APIs.
 This allows us to cache the performance stock for a long period while keeping the availability of that stock readily available.

 To display the stock performance to the end-user, simply make two API calls: